-Yet people still say to me: “peat free is rubbish”, “peat free isn’t as good as peat”, “peat free is variable” “peat free dries out too quickly”, “my seeds didn’t germinate”, “I must have a bad batch”, “my peat free must have aminopyralid weedkiller in it”, “it doesn’t have enough nutrients”.
+Yet a small number of people still say to me: “peat free is rubbish”, “peat free isn’t as good as peat”, “peat free is variable” “peat free dries out too quickly”, “my seeds didn’t germinate”, “I must have a bad batch”, “my peat free must have aminopyralid weedkiller in it”, “it doesn’t have enough nutrients”.

-Why is it that everyone else has problems with their compost that I cannot replicate?
+Why is it that some people have these problems with their compost that I and peat free growers cannot replicate?

 Well, it’s not to say I haven’t had problems growing things.
 Gardening is full of problems with plants and set backs.
 That’s what happens when dealing with living things.
 No matter how many years experience or how good you are at growing, certain things are out of your control.

 When did compost become the scapegoat of all gardening problems?